Build with AI

 Run initial setup:

-npx @siemens/ix-mcp initOr if token is already set up:
+npx @siemens/ix-mcp initOr if the token is already set up:

 npx @siemens/ix-mcp setupImportant: Run this command in the root of every project where you want to use the MCP server.